The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 Second, the lateral characteristic was redefined as a "reproducing" rather than a "recording" characteristic.
 The 1942 standard had specified the curve from the recording side; the 1964 revision reframed it from the reproducing side.
 This reflected a shift in the standard's function.

 The 1964 NAB disc standard was nearly identical to the 1954 RIAA standard.
+The 1964 edition (edited by Richard Hess) defined the reproducing characteristic as follows:

 → How vertical-cut discs figured in standardization history is covered in Why did lateral-cut become the standard?